If you’re looking for a twist to your typical Japan itinerary for first-time travellers, throw some of the best things to do in Fukuoka into the mix.

-Not sure where to begin?
-Start planning your trip with this guide to the best Fukuoka attractions…
+Not sure where to begin figuring out what to do in Fukuoka?
+Start planning your trip with this guide to the best places to visit in Fukuoka…

 Table of Contents